M1-Elmasry/QuickMark/README.md

 # QuickMark

 ## Project Overview
-An OMR Software is designed to automate the correction of bubble sheet exams for educational organizations.
+A Software is designed to automate the correction of bubble sheet exams for educational organizations.
 With a focus on efficiency, it significantly reduces the time and effort required for the correction process, empowers professors and teachers to allocate more time for more important tasks.

 ## Technologies Used
 - **Core Language:** Python